-The Fund recognises financial assets at fair value through profit or loss on the date they become parties to the contractual agreement.
+(i) Financial assets at fair value through profit or loss The Fund recognises financial assets at fair value through profit or loss on the date they become parties to the contractual agreement.
 Financial assets at fair value through profit or loss are initially recognised at fair value.
 Transaction costs are expensed as incurred in the Statement of Comprehensive Income.
 Subsequent to initial recognition, all financial assets at fair value through profit or loss are measured at fair value.
 Gains and losses arising from changes in the fair value are recognised in the Statement of Comprehensive Income when they arise.
-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Fund has transferred substantially all of the risks and rewards of ownership.
+Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Fund has Comprehensive final many grads.
+In the part of the risks and rewards of ownership.
 Any gain or loss arising on derecognition of the financial asset at fair value through profit or loss is included in the Statement of Comprehensive Income in the year the item is derecognised.

-(ii) Financial assets and liabilities at amortised $\cos t$

-The Fund recognises financial assets and liabilities at amortised cost on the date they become parties to the contractual agreement.
+(iii) Financial assets and liabilities at amortised cost The Fund recognises financial assets and liabilities at amortised cost on the date they become parties to the contractual agreement.
 Financial assets and liabilities at amortised cost are initially recognised at fair value.
-Subsequent to initial recognition, all financial assets and liabilities at amortised cost are measured at amortised cost less any impairment.
+Subsequent to initial recognition, all financial assets and liabilities at amortised cost are measured at amortised cost are measured at amortised cost less any impairment.
 Any impairment charge is recognised in the Statement of Comprehensive Income.
 Financial assets at amortised cost are derecognised when the rights to receive cash flows from the investments have expired or the Fund has transferred substantially all of the risks and rewards of ownership.
 Financial liabilities at amortised cost are derecognised when the obligation under the liability is discharged, cancelled or expires.